 Each location offers the same variety of courses and program types.
 There is a similar success rate at all locations, meaning you get the same quality of education everywhere.

-General Assembly offers a wide array of courses for students to choose from.
-Whether you prefer on-demand courses or full-time courses, there are plenty of options.
-Read below to check out some of the top General Assembly courses.
+General Assembly offers a wide array of courses for students to choose from, including full-time programs that are instructor-led and cover a range of topics, and shorter part-time classes that are available on-demand.
+Read below to learn more about the top General Assembly courses and General Assembly curricula.

 Offered both part-time and full-time, this data science course prepares you to become a data scientist.
 You will learn about data analysis, statistical modeling, and machine learning through hands-on projects.
 Both beginners and intermediate learners who’ve reviewed General Assembly’s data science course say that the material is easy to digest.